dotnet/docs-maui/docs/user-interface/handlers/create.md

 ::: moniker range=">=net-maui-9.0"

 > [!IMPORTANT]
 > The <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A> method is automatically invoked by .NET MAUI by default, although this behavior can be changed.
-For more information, see [Handler disconnection](#handler-disconnection).
+For more information, see [Control handler disconnection](#control-handler-disconnection).

 ::: moniker-end